Back to Blog

 • Understand menu performance at an individual customer level

-• Build genuine brand loyalty that aggregators cannot replicate
+• Build genuine brand loyalty that aggregators cannot copy

 2. Loyalty Programs That Actually Work

-Loyalty programs on aggregator platforms are controlled by the platform, not by you.
-On your own app, you design the loyalty experience.
+On aggregator platforms, the platform controls the loyalty program, not you.
+On your own app, you design the whole experience.
 The most effective restaurant loyalty programs in India combine these mechanics:

-A well-designed loyalty program increases order frequency by 20-35% and average order value by 10-15% among enrolled customers.
-These are not theoretical numbers; they are consistent findings across restaurant apps in the Indian market.
+A well-designed loyalty program lifts order frequency by 20-35% and average order value by 10-15% among enrolled customers.
+These are not guesses.
+They are consistent patterns seen across restaurant apps in the Indian market.

 3. Direct Communication Channel

 Push notifications through your own app are free and direct.
-No competing with other restaurants for attention.
-No algorithm deciding whether your message gets seen.
+You are not competing with other restaurants for attention.
+No algorithm decides whether your message gets seen.
 You can notify customers about:

 • New menu additions and seasonal specials